zer0def/nginxinc-kubernetes-ingress/examples/appprotect/README.md

 ```

 ## 3. Configure Load Balancing

-1. Create a secret with an SSL certificate and a key:
+1. Create the syslog service and pod for the App Protect security logs:
     ```
+    $ kubectl create -f syslog.yaml
+    ```
+2. Create a secret with an SSL certificate and a key:
+    ```
     $ kubectl create -f cafe-secret.yaml
     ```
-2. Create the App Protect policy and log configuration:
+3. Create the App Protect policy and log configuration:
     ```
-    kubectl create -f dataguard-alarm.yaml
+    $ kubectl create -f dataguard-alarm.yaml
-    kubectl create -f logconf.yaml
+    $ kubectl create -f logconf.yaml
     ```
-3. Create an Ingress resource:
+4. Create an Ingress Resource:

+    Update the `appprotect.f5.com/app-protect-security-log-destination` annotation from `cafe-ingress.yaml` with the ClusterIP of the syslog service.
+For example, if the IP is `10.101.21.110`:
+    ```yaml
+    . . .
+    appprotect.f5.com/app-protect-security-log-destination: "syslog:server=10.101.21.110:514"
+    ```
+    Create the Ingress Resource:
     ```
     $ kubectl create -f cafe-ingress.yaml
     ```